British cuisine: 21st century

 British cuisine has continued to evolve throughout the 21st century.
 Some of Britain's more classic dishes have fallen out of favour with the modern British public.
-A 2021 survey by Mortar Research found more than 28% of Britons had never eaten toad in the hole, and many traditional dishes and ingredients were believed to be imaginary by the following margins: 20% for toad in the hole, 18% for spotted dick, 13% for Eton mess, 11% for bangers and mash and Scotch eggs, and 10% for black pudding.
-However, other classic foods remained popular, with 90% having eaten a Cornish pasty at some point in their lives.
+A 2021 survey by Mortar Research found more than 28% of Britons had never eaten toad in the hole, and many traditional dishes and ingredients were even believed to be imaginary by the following percentages of the population: 20% for toad in the hole, 18% for spotted dick, 13% for Eton mess, 11% for bangers and mash and Scotch eggs, and 10% for black pudding.
+However, other classic foods have remained popular, with 90% having eaten a Cornish pasty at some point in their lives.
 Snack foods such as sausage rolls also remain popular, with the bakery chain Greggs selling 140 million per year.

 Eating habits and recipes have been affected by rising vegetarianism and veganism; a 2021 YouGov survey found 8% of Britons were now eating a plant-based diet, and more than a third said they were interested in becoming vegan.
 In 2023, government reports found that meat and fish consumption were at their lowest levels since record-keeping began in 1974.

-Debora Robertson, writing in The Daily Telegraph, argues that all aspects of British cuisine has undergone a culinary revolution, shedding the spectres of wartime rationing and post-war food scarcity, and its standards now rivals that of France.
-This has been reflected in the number of Michelin starred restaurants in Britain: the 2024 Michelin Guide awarded 9 restaurants in Britain with the coveted three stars, with six of them in London alone, (Note: These include: Restaurant Gordon Ramsay, Alain Ducasse at The Dorchester, Sketch, Core by Clare Smyth, Hélène Darroze at The Connaught, and The Ledbury) more than any other city in the world except for Paris and Tokyo.
-(Note: Paris has 10, and Tokyo 12.
+Debora Robertson, writing in The Daily Telegraph, argues that all aspects of British cuisine have undergone a culinary revolution, shedding the spectres of wartime rationing and post-war food scarcity, and its standards now rival those of France.
+This has been reflected in the number of Michelin starred restaurants in Britain: as of August 2026, the Michelin Guide has recognised 1,120 restaurants in Britain, with 10 restaurants awarded the coveted three stars.
+Six of these are in London alone, (Note: These include: Restaurant Gordon Ramsay, Alain Ducasse at The Dorchester, Sketch, CORE by Clare Smyth, Hélène Darroze at The Connaught, and The Ledbury) more than any other city in the world except for Paris and Tokyo.
+(Note: Paris has 9, and Tokyo 11.
 Hong Kong has 7 three-starred restaurants, but is a special administrative region of China, and not a city.)
-In 2010, The Waterside Inn in Bray became the first restaurant outside of France to retain three Michelin stars for a quarter of a century.
+Three of the ten three-star restaurants specialise in British cuisine.
+(Note: These include; CORE by Clare Smyth, Moor Hall, and L'Enclume) In 2010, The Waterside Inn in Bray became the first restaurant outside of France to retain three Michelin stars for a quarter of a century.
 The Fat Duck, a three-Michelin-star restaurant, also in Bray, was named the world's best restaurant in 2005.
-As of the 2024 guide, there are 185 restaurants in Britain with at least one Michelin star; 165 in England, 11 in Scotland, 6 in Wales, and 3 in Northern Ireland, only 75 fewer than the entirety of the United States.
-(Note: The Michelin Guide does not distinguish Northern Ireland as separate from Ireland, and treats the entire island as one entity for Guide purposes.
-There are 3 restaurants in Belfast with Michelin stars.)
+As of August 2026, there are 199 restaurants in Britain with at least one Michelin star, (Note: 10 three-stars, 23 two-stars, and 166 one-stars) only 71 fewer than the entirety of the United States.
+Of these, 71 restaurants specialise in some variation of British cuisine.
+(Note: These include British Contemporary (2), Creative British (5), Modern British (56), Scottish (1), and Traditional British (7).)